Caster: Coding a Topology

 to destroy live Terraform applications.

-This infrastructure as code approach is different than many developers may be used to.
-The general approach here is to define a configuration and apply it in its entirety, rather than selecting individual pieces to be deployed.
-There are some ways to target individual pieces of a configuration, but they are recommended by Terraform to be the exception rather than the rule and are not yet fully implemented in Caster.
+This Infrastructure-as-Code approach is unfamiliar to some developers.
+It defines a configuration and applies it in its entirety, rather than selecting individual pieces for deployment.
+There are some ways to target individual pieces of a configuration, but Terraform recommends this as the exception rather than the rule, and Caster does not fully implement this.

 Taint